Simples in a cotilting heart: Examples

 where $\Kcal (E(Q)) \neq 0.$

-In Example~\ref{ex:ht pair}, we elaborated on the equivalence of Theorem~\ref{Thm: las and specials}(2) for a hereditary torsion pair, showing that the torsion free almost torsion modules correspond to the simple objects of the localisation $\Mod{R}/\Qcal,$ and that their injective envelopes are the critical neg isolated indecomposable pure injectives.
+In Example~\ref{ex:ht pair}, we elaborated on the equivalence of Theorem~\ref{Thm: las and specials}(2) for a hereditary torsion pair, showing that the torsionfree, almost torsion modules correspond to the simple objects of the localisation $\Mod{R}/\Qcal,$ and that their injective envelopes are the critical neg-isolated indecomposable pure-injectives.
 The following elaborates on the equivalence given by Theorem~\ref{Thm: las and specials}(1).

 \begin{theorem} Suppose that $(\Qcal, \Ccal)$ is a hereditary cotilting torsion pair and $Q_R \in \Qcal$ is a torsion simple module.
 The $\Ccal$-cover of $Q$ is given by the pullback of (\ref{eq:inj C-cover}) along its injective envelope